 One of District 5’s most treasured features is our vibrant and welcoming natural surroundings.
 We should continue to improve our creeks and green spaces to provide safe natural resources for everyone to enjoy.
 We should also reach out to more nonprofits to help assist with these efforts.
 The city should be more focused on core issues and let the experts guide and assist us in the protection of natural resources.

-Homelessness is undeniably a high concern for San Jose residents.
-East Side of San Jose is the one of the most impacted by this crisis.
+Homelessness is an undeniably high concern for San Jose residents.
+The East Side of San Jose is the one of the most impacted by this crisis.
 Districts 5 and 7 have more homeless encampments than the rest of San Jose’s other eight districts combined.
 Our city needs to work together to address homelessness, which affects everyone; especially those who are homeless or on the verge of being so.
-Our city already has a multitude of services, programs, and volunteer organizations trying to alleviate the growing epidemic.
+Our city already has a multitude of services, programs, and volunteer organizations working hard to alleviate the growing epidemic.
 With the many reasons that lead to homelessness, having a wide net of approaches is a great start.
 What our city needs now are leaders who can focus on coordinating more, not less, with nonprofits who keep getting turned away from the city.
 These are groups that are ready to help, but our policies keep them away.
 I will change that!

-Affordable housing plans can be complicated, but our students, educators, blue collar workers, and other residents of our city, deserve to live where they work and we need to ensure that homes they can afford are built.
+Affordable housing plans can be complicated, but our students, educators, blue collar workers, and other residents of our city, deserve to live where they work, and we need to ensure that homes they can afford are built.
 Encouraging more housing inventory, specifically housing that caters to new owners, is the only way to alleviate the burden of the high cost of living.
 The feeling of ownership in a home or property encourages pride in a neighborhood and offers the assurance and accountability that our citizens need.